wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 04/2022: Our paper on cross-domain few-shot learning is accepted by IJCAI 2022.
 * 03/2022: Our paper on trajectory prediction is accepted by CVPR 2022.
 * 01/2022: I will join [**MERL**](https://www.merl.com/) as a research intern in 2022 summer.
 * 12/2021: Our paper on gradient-free topology optimization is accepted by [**Nature Communications**](https://www.nature.com/ncomms/).